jamescherti/elispcomp/README.md

 The `elispcomp` command line tool is straightforward to use.

-Example 1: To compile all `.el` files located in the `~/.emacs.d/lisp` directory:
+First example: To compile all `.el` files located in the `~/.emacs.d/lisp` directory:
 ```
 elispcomp ~/.emacs.d/lisp
 ```

-Example 2: To compile all `.el` files located in the `~/.emacs.d/lisp` directory, and store the native-compiled files in the `~/.emacs.d/eln-cache` directory:
+Second example: To compile all `.el` files located in the `~/.emacs.d/lisp` directory, and store the native-compiled files in the `~/.emacs.d/eln-cache` directory:
 ```
 elispcomp --eln-cache ~/.emacs.d/eln-cache ~/.emacs.d/lisp
 ```

-The available options are as follows:
+## Command line options overview

 ```
 usage: elispcomp [--option] [N]